 “Well he doesn’t really seem to know what he is doing, he doesn’t do a lot of real estate and he has a really busy job so he couldn’t show me the condo in the next few days.”

-Ok, family member or not there is several red flags in that statement.
-A good real estate agent should be able to fully educate you about the transaction ahead as well as be able to find time to show you a property.
+Ok, family member as an agent or not there is several red flags in that statement.
+A good real estate agent should be able to fully educate you about the transaction ahead as well as be able to find time to show you a property in a reasonable amount of time.

-If you are going to hire and inexperienced family member or friend as a real estate agent, let me ask you this one question….
+If you are going to hire and inexperienced family member as a real estate agent, let me ask you this one question….

 If this family member came to you and asked your for $10,000 or $20,000 would you give it to them?